‘Groundbreaking’ cancer and heart disease vaccine ‘could save millions of lives’

 The cancer trials could start by the second half of this year.

-Access to the trials will be through the Cancer Vaccine Launch Pad which is being developed by NHS England and Genomics England.
+Access to the trials will be through the Cancer Vaccine Launch Pad, which is being developed by NHS England and Genomics England.

 The launch pad will help to rapidly identify large numbers of cancer patients who could be eligible for the trials and explore potential vaccines across multiple types of cancer.